facebook/sapling/contrib/python-zstandard/README.rst

    Whether to write the dictionary ID into the compressed data.
    Defaults to True.
-The dictionary ID is only written if a dictionary is being used.
+The dictionary ID is only written if a dictionary is being used. threads
+   Enables and sets the number of threads to use for multi-threaded compression operations.
+Defaults to 0, which means to use single-threaded compression.
+   Negative values will resolve to the number of logical CPUs in the system.
+   Read below for more info on multi-threaded compression.
+This argument only controls thread count for operations that operate on individual pieces of data.
+APIs that spawn multiple threads for working on multiple pieces of data have their own ``threads`` argument.

 Unless specified otherwise, assume that no two methods of ``ZstdCompressor`` instances can be called from multiple Python threads simultaneously.
 In other